junxit/us-congress-bills-113/bill.md

 # H.R.
 4926

-> To designate the “James L. Oberstar Memorial Highway” and the “James L. Oberstar National Scenic Byway” in the State of Minnesota.
+> To designate a segment of Interstate Route 35 in the State of Minnesota as the “James L. Oberstar Memorial Highway”.

 ## § 1.
 Designation